American Enterprise Institute: William J. Baroody Jr. (1980–1986)

 Baroody Sr. retired in 1978, and was replaced by his son, William J. Baroody Jr. Baroody Sr. died in 1980, shortly before Reagan took office as U.S. president in January 1981.
 According to Politico, the think tank "rose to prominence" in this period "as the primary intellectual home of supply-side economics and neoconservatism."

 During the Reagan administration, several AEI staff were hired by the administration.
-But this, combined with prodigious growth, diffusion of research activities, and managerial problems, proved costly.

 Christopher DeMuth (1986–2008)

 Then U.S. vice president Dick Cheney speaks at AEI on the war on terror, arguing against a withdrawal from the Iraq War, in November 2005.

 In December 1986, AEI hired Christopher DeMuth as its new president, and DeMuth served in the role for 22 years.

 In 1990, AEI hired Charles Murray (and received his Bradley Foundation support for The Bell Curve) after the Manhattan Institute dropped him.
 During DeMuth's tenure, the organization turned further to the political right.

 AEI had severe financial problems when DeMuth began his presidency.
 During the George H. W. Bush and Bill Clinton administrations, AEI's revenues grew from $10 million to $18.9 million.
 Academic David M. Lampton writes that DeMuth was responsive to the financial power of "America's hard right".

 The institute's publications Public Opinion and The AEI Economist were merged into The American Enterprise, edited by Karlyn Bowman from 1990 to 1995 and by Karl Zinsmeister from 1995 to 2006, when Glassman created The American.

 AEI was closely tied to the George W. Bush administration.
 More than 20 staff members served either in a Bush administration policy post or on one of the government's many panels and commissions, including Dick Cheney and John R. Bolton.
 In an address to the institute, Bush said "I admire AEI a lot—I'm sure you know that", Bush said.
 "After all, I have been consistently borrowing some of your best people."
 In 2002, Danielle Pletka joined AEI to promote the foreign policy department.
 AEI and several of its staff—including Michael Ledeen and Richard Perle—became associated with the start of the Iraq War.
 Bush used a February 2003 AEI dinner to advocate for a democratized Iraq, which he said would inspire the remainder of the Mideast.
 In 2006–07, AEI staff, including Frederick W. Kagan, provided a strategic framework for the 2007 surge in Iraq.
 The Bush administration also drew on AEI scholars Leon Kass, who was appointed as the first chairman of the President's Council on Bioethics and Norman J. Ornstein, who headed a campaign finance reform working group that helped draft the Bipartisan Campaign Reform Act.